hanis-z/King-County-Millenial-homeowner-program/README.md

 If you appreciate higher quality craftsmanship in your home, you might save by doing the work yourself.
 Purchasing 'very good' quality can cost over $300,000 more than 'average' quality.
 Also, recently renovated properties can cost $50,000 more, even for the same quality craftsmanship
 ![img](./Images/barplot_price-vs-grade-by-renovated.jpg)

-**Graph depicting Improvement of our model**  Should we add this?  graphing our models versus the RMSE

 ## Conclusion
 **Location, location, location:**
 We can help you discover which neighborhoods will save you money.
 Scenic locations can be wonderful, but may cost you substantially